-Are the dietitians behind the trial of Prof Tim Noakes attempting to distance themselves from the complaint to avoid the consequences that may flow if the ruling goes his way?
-Lawyers acting for Noakes have introduced documents, which seem to suggest that’s the case.
+Are the dietitians behind the prosecution of Prof Tim Noakes attempting to distance themselves to avoid the legal consequences if the ruling in his trial goes his way?
+Lawyers acting for Noakes have introduced documents that suggest that’s the case.

-The last day of the Health Professions Council of SA (HPCSA) latest hearing session against Noakes in Cape Town on October 26, 2016, ended on a dramatic note.
+The last day of the Health Professions Council of SA (HPCSA) latest hearing session against Noakes ended on a dramatic note in Cape Town on October 26, 2016.
 Before closing his case, Johannesburg advocate Michael Van der Nest SC introduced a letter as evidence regarding the position of dietitian Claire Julsing Strydom and the Association for Dietetics in SA (ADSA) in the charge against him.

-HPCSA’s lawyers threw up their hands and objected vociferously but to no avail.
-They failed in their attempts to block the letter from being entered into evidence.
+HPCSA’s lawyers objected vociferously but failed to block the letter from being entered into evidence.
 Here’s what went down:

 Noakes’ Cape Town lawyer Adam Pike, of Pike Law, wrote the letter to ADSA on October 24.
 In the letter, Pike asks inter alia:

 - Whether ADSA accepts or disputes that Strydom in fact lodged a complaint against Noakes;